Hypnosis

 Shoulds,

 Musts, and Oughts.
-You imply that either
+You have the belief that either

 you or someone else has failed to live up to an expected standard.